JaviBravoPerucho/Project-CloudAndBigData/README.md

 ## Need for Big Data processing and Cloud Computing.
 I need to collect a lot of data about NBA players and seasons to classify players and analyze their performance through the years.
-I will use a database from Kaggle that has 2.35 GB, and to manipulate it I will use Spark dataframes.
+I will use a database from Kaggle[^1] that has 2.35 GB, and to manipulate it I will use Spark dataframes.
 It takes a lot of time to process such a big database with information about each basketball game and each player, so using resources from Cloud Computing like Dataproc clusters and Cloud Storage buckets will help me do it faster.